Daily service schedule at the monastery

 Matins at 9:00 AM immediately followed by Divine Liturgy

 The Holy Tranfiguration Monastery in Milton, Ontario is the first and, for now, the only Serbian Orthodox monastery in Canada.
-The monastery is located in the Niagara Escarpment area of exceptional beauty protected by the United Nations.
+The monastery is located in the Niagara Escarpment area of exceptional beauty protected by UNESCO.
 The monastery is located within easy reach of Ontario's largest cities with a significant number of Serbian colonies: a half-hour drive from Toronto to the east, Hamilton to the south, and Kitchener to the west.
-The monastery church is located on a hill called Tabor Hill and is the central part of the Burlington-Milton Parish, which is served by Fr.
-Aleksandar Mitrovic.
+The monastery church was built on 103 pillars which rest on a natural rocky elevation called Tabor Hill in honour of Mount Tabor.

 Monastery residence/Episcopal palace